AgoraIO-Community/Universal-Links-SwiftUI/Universal-Links-Guide.md

 #### Installing the Package

-Set up a new SwiftUI app in Xcode, and head add the following Swift Package to your:
+Set up a new SwiftUI app in Xcode, and add the following Swift package to your project with this URL:

 `https://github.com/AgoraIO-Community/iOS-UIKit.git`

 > The current stable release of Agora UIKit is 1.7.1

-If you're not sure how to add a Swift Package, Apple's documentation has it covered with clear steps:
+If you're not sure how to add a Swift package, Apple's documentation has it covered with clear steps:

 https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app

 #### Setting the Views

-We'll get this part out of the way quickly, as we want to get back to the Universal Links part of this guide.
+We'll get this part out of the way quickly, as we want to get back to the universal links part of this guide.
 The first thing we need to do is add a button to create and join a channel:

 ```swift
 Button {